scala/scala-lang/_posts/2026-01-16-release-notes-3.8.0.md

     // warning: match may not be exhaustive.
 ```

-Compiler detects and warns that in some cases your program might fail at runtime with exception.
+The compiler detects and warns that in some cases your program throw an exception at runtime.
 The previous `: @unchecked` annotation could have been used to suppress these warnings, but its syntax made it difficult to apply.
-The new `runtimeChecked` clearly marks that given operation might fail, focusing your attention during code reviews.
+The new `runtimeChecked` clearly marks that given operation might fail, similar to `.head` or `.get`.
 What's more, it's perfect for use in chained calls!

 ```scala
 def portFromConfig(name: String): Option[Int] = ???